Dr Ross Tapsell

 - Asian Cultural Studies 200202

-My main research interests focus on Southeast Asian society, with a particular interest in new, digital technologies and their relationship to culture, nationalism, media and politics in Indonesia and Malaysia.
-My ongoing research interests focus on freedom of expression, media freedom and creative industries.
-I also write regularly on Australia-Indonesia relations.
+My main research interests focus on new, digital technologies and their relationship to culture, nationalism, media and politics in Southeast Asia.
+My ongoing research interests focus on the changing information societies of the Southeast Asian region and how this affects freedom of expression, media freedom, political participation and elections.

-Ross Tapsell is a lecturer and researcher on Indonesia and Malaysia.
+Ross Tapsell is a lecturer and researcher at the ANU's College of Asia and the Pacific, specialising in Indonesia and Malaysia.

-Upon completion of his PhD in History, Ross was a recipient of the Australian Government Endeavour Postdoctorate Award.
+Upon completion of his PhD, Ross was a recipient of the Australian Government Endeavour Postdoctorate Award.
 He has been a Visiting Fellow at The University of Indonesia (Jakarta), Airlangga University (Surabaya) and Indiana University (Bloomington, US).
 He has previously worked in Indonesia with The Jakarta Post and the Lombok Post.

-Ross is involved in a number of Southeast-Asia activities at the ANU, including the Indonesia Project, the Southeast Asia Institute, and the academic news/analysis website New Mandala.
+Ross is involved in a number of Southeast-Asia activities at the ANU.
+He is currently Director of the ANU's Malaysia Institute.
+He is involved in the ANU's Indonesia Project and the academic news/analysis website New Mandala.
 He is also on the editorial board of the scholarly journal Asiascape: Digital Asia (Brill).

-As well as scholarly publications, Ross's articles have appeared in The Canberra Times, ABC's The Drum, The Converstaion, Tempo, The Jakarta Post, the Malay Mail and others.
+As well as scholarly publications, Ross's articles have appeared in The Canberra Times, The Guardian, The Converstaion, Tempo, The Jakarta Post, the Malay Mail and others.

 A'an Suryana - Religious freedom in Indonesia